TheAssassin/kodi-invidious-plugin/README.md

 - be able to open YouTube videos from [NewPipe](https://newpipe.net)
 - add support for settings, e.g., to configure Invidious instance
 - ~~support for adaptive streaming~~
+- consider supporting versions < Kodi 18 (e.g., by making the dependency on inputstream-helper optional)